su-sin-yu/NTUHSECC_Datathon_Group4/README.md

-- code/ : Code files for querying the database for data & & analyzing the retrieved dataset.
+- code : Code files for querying the database for data & & analyzing the retrieved dataset.
-- data/ : Retrieved dataset and preprocessed dataset.
+- data : Retrieved dataset and preprocessed dataset.